WangXiaoMIGN/MIGNSKG/README.md

 ```
 When you run this file, please make the change corresponding to the Excel file you used.

-*Remark 2:* Other m-files in the folder "Mutual_lnformation" are the files (i.e., subfunctions) needed to successfully run “MI_Calculator.m”.
+*Remark 2:* Other m-files in the folder "Mutual_lnformation" are the files (i.e., subfunctions) needed to successfully run `MI_Calculator.m`.
 Specifically,
 	“Discrete_realdata.m” is to discretize the p- values in gene expression profiles.
 	“Entroy_realdata.m” is to calculate the Shannon entropy H (A) for gene A with the discretized p- value.
 For the original gene expression profiles, you could use “.Entroy.m” is to calculate its Shannon entropy.
 	“Interentroy_realdata.m” (“Interentroy.m”) is to calculate the Mutual Information I (A,B) using H(A) and H(B) obtained by “Entroy_realdata.m” (“Entroy.m”).